-Eligibility: Service Retirees: Retired with at least 10 years of service (including deferred vested members who terminate employment and receive a retirement benefit from ACERA) Disabled Retirees: A minimum of 10 3 years of service is required for non n-duty disability.
-There is no minimu um service requirement for duty dis sability.
-Other Postemployment Benefits (OPEB): Monthly Medical Allowance Service Retirees: For retirees not purchasing individual insurance through the Medicare Insurance Exchange, a Maximum Monthly Medical Allowance of \$578.65 per month is provided, effective January 1, 2021.
-For the period January 1, 2022 through December 31, 2022, the maximum allowance will increase to \$596.73 per month.
-For those purchasing individual insurance through the Individual Medicare Insurance Exchange, the Maximum Monthly Medical Allowance is \$443.28 per month for 2021 and will increase to \$457.13 per month in 2022.
-These Allowances are subject to the following subsid y schedule: Completed Years of Service Percentage Subsidized 10-14 50% 15-19 75% 20+ 100% Disabled Retirees: Non-duty disabled retirees receive the same Monthly Medical Allowance as service r etirees.
-Duty disabled retire more years of serv ees receive the same Monthly Mec ice. lical Allowance as those service e retirees with 20 or
+Eligibility: Service Retirees: Retired with at least 10 years of service (including deferred vested members who terminate employment and receive a retirement benefit from ACERA) Disabled Retirees: A minimum of 10 3 years of service is required for non-duty disability.
+There is no minim um service requirement for duty dis sability.
+Other Postemployment Benefits (OPEB): Monthly Medical Allowance Service Retirees: Maximum Monthly the period January \$616.12 per month For those purchas Maximum Monthly month in 2023. nose purchasing individual insurance through the Individual Medicare Insurance Exchange, the mum Monthly Medical Allowance is \$457.13 per month for 2022 and will increase to \$471.99 per Completed Years of Service Percentage Subsidized 10-14 50% 15-19 75% 20+ 100% Disabled Retirees: Non-duty disabled retirees receive the same Monthly Medical Allowance as service retirees.
+Duty disabled retir more years of serv ees receive the same Monthly Medice. dical Allowance as those service e retirees with 20 or